Case studies:

 • The outcomes they believed each step would achieve in Phase 1

 To ensure that leadership were engaged and accountable, each Board member was appointed as sponsor and responsible for 1 of the 7 steps.
-Clarion were determined their D&I strategy would be lead from the front.
+Clarion were determined their D&I strategy would be led from the front.

 7 strategic steps